valkey-io/valkey-doc/commands/acl-setuser.md

 The above rule applies the new rule to the user `virginia`, so other than `SET`, the user `virginia` can now also use the `GET` command.

-Starting from Redis 7.0, ACL rules can also be grouped into multiple distinct sets of rules, called _selectors_.
+ACL rules can also be grouped into multiple distinct sets of rules, called _selectors_.
 Selectors are added by wrapping the rules in parentheses and providing them just like any other rule.
 In order to execute a command, either the root permissions (rules defined outside of parenthesis) or any of the selectors (rules defined inside parenthesis) must match the given command.
 For example: